HAROLD ALFOND COLLEGE CHALLENGE GRANT - 2013

 Default Investment Option: A NextGen Client Direct Series Account Application submitted for the purpose of obtaining the Alfond Grant, other than an application submitted through an electronic application process, will be accepted without investment option(s) selected.
 However, any contributions made to the account will be 100% allocated to and invested in the appropriate iShares Age-Based Portfolio, managed by BlackRock, unless and until a different investment allocation for existing and/or future contributions is directed by the account owner.
 An application submitted through an electronic application process will not be accepted without investment option(s) selected.

-Investment of Alfond Grant Funds: All Alfond Grants will be invested at the discretion of the Alfond Scholarship Foundation.
-Neither the account owner nor the beneficiary has the ability to direct the investment of grants.
-Alfond Grants will be credited to NextGen accounts by FAME on at least a quarterly basis.
+Investment of Grant Funds: Alfond Grants will be invested at the discretion of the Alfond Scholarship Foundation.
+Neither the account owner nor the beneficiary has the ability to direct the investment of grant funds.

-Ownership of Grant Funds: Although allocated to a particular NextGen account, Alfond Grants are not the property of the account owner or the beneficiary until withdrawn for qualified higher education expenses.
+Ownership of Grant Funds: Although allocated to a particular NextGen account, grant funds are not the property of the account owner or the beneficiary and may only be withdrawn for qualified higher education expenses.
 Grant funds, including any earnings on grant funds, will be fully used before other contributions to the NextGen account or earnings thereon, if any, are used for qualified higher education expenses.

-Use of Grant Funds: To use grant funds, the NextGen account owner must certify that such funds are being used for qualified higher education expenses on such form as required by FAME.
+Use of Grant Funds: To use grant funds, the NextGen account owner must certify that such funds are being used for qualified higher education expenses, as required by FAME.
 If grant funds are withdrawn and the withdrawal is subsequently determined to have been fraudulent, FAME may off-set the amount fraudulently obtained from any funds remaining in the NextGen account.